ibm-cloud-docs/loadbalancer-service/array-load-balancer-migration-faqs.md

 The EOM announcement date is March 1, 2019 and the effective date is June 1, 2019.
 No new sales can happen after this date.

-## Will support be available after EOM?
+## Will support for Local Load Balancer be available after EOM?
 {: faq}

 Yes, support will be available for existing Local Load Balancer customers.